Skip to main content

 The fundamentals of cloud computing

-• Public cloud – All the computing resources from applications to networking and computing hardware are shared with all customers and managed by third-party cloud vendors.
+All the computing resources, from applications to networking and computing hardware, are shared with all customers and managed by third-party cloud vendors.
 Such resources can be available for free or at a fee.
 A public cloud is usually suggested for testing a project, which can be later transferred to a private cloud for production.
+PoC development services are often used in this phase to quickly validate ideas and test cloud solutions before full deployment.

-• Private cloud – All the cloud infrastructure and recourses are used and owned by a single company.
-It is usually located on the organisation’s on-site data centre, but it can be hosted by a third-party service provider if needed.
+All the cloud infrastructure and resources are used and owned by a single company.
+It is usually located in the organisation’s on-site data centre, but it can be hosted by a third-party service provider if needed.
 A private cloud is often preferred by companies that work with confidential documents, intellectual property, or any other sensitive information.

-• IaaS – A company receives on-request access to servers, storage, networking components and other fundamental IT resources from cloud computing vendors on a pay-per-use basis.
+• IaaS – A company receives on-demand access to servers, storage, networking components and other fundamental IT resources from cloud computing vendors on a pay-per-use basis.

 • PaaS – Grants on-demand access to an environment for developing, testing, delivering and handling applications and services.
 This type of cloud service is highly beneficial for organisations that create products for multiple platforms.
 It provides access to various development tools without the need to purchase them right away.